Kayl06/socialgoodsoftware/README.md

 # socialgoodsoftware
-Social Good Software Tria Project
+Social Good Software Trial Project

+If there's a problem please do drop a email to me - frabanzoo@gmail.com

+Thank you!
+©Kayl M. Rabanzo